kairosity/mp3-snapathon/README.md

 The form fields are limited to an email: field and the message field as the kind of application this is, does not necessitate a long complicated email form.

+# Future Functionality

+## Expanded upload functionality

+Uploaded images must be kept below 500KB, currently the onus is on the user to resize their images to fit that specification.
+For future versions of the app
+I would like to allow the users to upload any size image they want, and the application will resize the image before it is saved to the database.
+This will allow for greater flexibility and improved UX when it comes to using mobile to upload images, as resizing on mobile is still not straightforward.

 # Attribution

 - [Adding class to li after page is loaded](https://stackoverflow.com/questions/40506710/adding-class-to-li-after-page-is-loaded/40506822#40506822)